-Accordingly, as required by Ms. Ricciardi's employment agreement, the Board granted to Ms. Ricciardi under the 2021 Plan, effective upon our execution of an underwriting agreement in connection with this offering, options to purchase shares of our common stock if the initial public offering price is less than \$, or shares of our common stock if the initial public offering price is \$ or greater.
+Accordingly, as required by Ms. Ricciardi's employment agreement, the Board granted to Ms. Ricciardi under the 2021 Plan, effective upon our execution of an underwriting agreement in connection with this offering, options to purchase 1,128,983 shares of our common stock.
 The options have an exercise price equal to the initial public offering price, and will generally vest 25% on the grant date and 75% in 36 equal monthly installments thereafter, subject to continued employment.
-These options are in full satisfaction of the requirement in Ms. Ricciardi's employment agreement to grant the Anti-Dilution Option and Additional Options.
+In order to fulfill the legacy commitments under Ms. Ricciardi's employment agreement, these options provide for accelerated vesting on a change in control.
+The options contain an extended post-termination exercise period of three years and 90 days, other than on a termination for cause.
+These options are in full satisfaction of the requirement in Ms. Ricciardi's employment agreement to grant the Additional Options.

 Ms. Ricciardi's employment agreement provides for severance benefits upon a termination of her employment by us without "cause" or her resignation for "good reason", subject to Ms. Ricciardi's execution of a form release of claims.
 The severance benefits include: (i) payment of all accrued and unpaid base salary, (ii) payment of any expenses incurred by not yet reimbursed, (iii) any benefits that have accrued to Ms. Ricciardi under the terms of the employee benefits of the Company, (iv) to the extent unpaid, payment of the cash bonus awarded to Ms. Ricciardi with respect to the fiscal year prior to the fiscal year of termination, (v) continuation of her base salary for 12 months, (vi) COBRA premiums paid by us until the earlier of the date at the end of the 12 month period following the termination date or the date the she becomes eligible for group health insurance through another employer, (vii) and with respect to any of her awarded and outstanding options that are subject to time-based vesting, a number of stock options equal to the number of shares of common stock that would have vested if Ms. Ricciardi continued to be employed by the Company for a period equal to nine (9) months following the date of termination will become vested and exercisable.
-In addition, if such termination without "cause" or for "good reason" occurs within the 12 month period immediately following a "change of control", then in addition to payments in (i)-(iv) and (vii) above, Ms. Ricciardi' base salary and COBRA continuation period will be extended from 12 months to 18 months and she will receive an amount equal to her target cash bonus for the year in which she was terminated
+In addition, if such termination without "cause" or for "good reason" occurs within the 12 month period immediately following a "change of control", then in addition to payments in (i)-(iv) and (vii) above, Ms. Ricciardi' base salary and COBRA continuation period will be extended from 12 months to 18 months and she will receive an amount equal to her target cash bonus for the year in which she was terminated.